bellmann-engineering/upskilling_exercises/password_verification.md

 Use appropriate conditional statements and loop control to ensure that the program continues running until the user decides to exit.

 Provide suitable messages to guide the user through the process.

+**Optional**

+Additional requirements:

+1. After successfully logging in, provide the user with an option to reset the password.

+2. If the user chooses to reset the password, they should be prompted to enter the current password for verification.

+3. After successful verification of the current password, allow the user to set a new password.
+The new password should meet certain criteria, such as a minimum length and complexity requirements (e.g., containing both letters and numbers).

+4. Update the predefined password with the new password after a successful reset.

+5. Ensure that the program continues to ask the user for the password after a reset, and the new password is required to be entered for subsequent logins.

+Provide appropriate messages and instructions to guide the user through the reset process.